ids/cluster-builder/README.md

 #### CentOS Based Clusters

-* CentOS base VM image OVA template is based on the CentOS 7 Minimal 1708 iso and is  __894MB__, and contains two thinly provisioned SCSI based VMDK disks: 1) 250GB dynamically sizing system block device, and 2) 250GB dynamically sizing docker __device mapper direct-lvm__ dedicated block device.
+* CentOS base VM image OVA template is based on the CentOS 7 Minimal 1708 iso and is  __1.1GB__, and contains one thinly provisioned SCSI based VMDK disk using __overlay2__, which is now supported on 1708 (CentOS/RHEL 7.4+).
-* CentOS VMs have been configured with a production recommended __device mapper direct-lvm__ mode docker dedicated block device.
+* CentOS base VM image is a fully functioning and ready worker node.
 * Default linux kernel is 3.10.x

 #### PhotonOS Based Clusters

 * PhotonOS base VM image OVA template is based on the PhotonOS 2 Minimal iso and is  __223MB__, and contains one thinly provisioned SCSI based VMDK disk: 250GB dynamically sizing system block device.
 * PhotonOS VMs are based on Photon OS 2.0 (current), and have a 4.9 (or better) linux kernel
-* PhotonOS VMs are automatically configured with the future state __overlay2__ driver as they have a 4.x kernel
+* PhotonOS VMs are automatically configured with __overlay2__ driver as they have a 4.x kernel

 #### All Clusters